pablo-jurado/week_7_lecture_1_exercises/answers.md

-1) What is the index of the first item in an array?
+1)What is the index of the first item in an array?

 **answer a.
 0**